-Some dental products have expiration dates and some don’t.
+You might have noticed some dental products have expiration dates and others don’t.
 Find out what you should retire if it’s expired:

-When you find your toothpaste empty, you rummage through toiletries to find that long lost tube from 2011.
+When you find your toothpaste empty, you might rummage through old toiletries to find that long lost backup tube from 2015.
 It’s not dangerous to use, but after two years, flavor and fluoride fade.
-Not only will your mouth miss out on mint, fluoride won’t stick to your teeth as well as a timely tube.
+Not only will your mouth miss out on mint, but the fluoride also won’t stick to your teeth as well as with a timely tube.
 Toss it so your toothpaste can live up to its full plaque-fighting potential.

-While its effectiveness is long lasting, mint-flavored flosses will lose flavor after 1 year.
+While its effectiveness has no limit, mint-flavored flosses will lose their flavor after 1 year.

-An unopened toothbrush never expires.
-But once in use, it becomes less effective over time.
-Toss your brush when it starts to fray—about every three to four months.
+An unopened toothbrush never expires, but once you put it to use, it becomes less effective over time.
+Toss your brush, or the brush head of an electric version, when it starts to fray—about every three to four months.

 Most mouthwashes contain alcohol or some other type of antiseptic.
-Though this is the active ingredient, rinses also have a high water percentage.
-After two to three years that antiseptic starts to dissolve.
+Though this is the active ingredient, rinses also have a high water content.
+After two to three years, that antiseptic starts to dissolve.
 This leaves mouthwash with even more water, thus increasing the chance for bacterial growth.